 Core New Art Space invites all artists of any mediums to express what red means to them.
 Entries must be submitted electronically by October 10, 2019 and accompanied by a $35.00 fee (for up to 3 works).

 Show dates: November 15th – December 1st 2019

-Application end date: Dec.
-3
+Application end date: October 10th 2019

 REQUIREMENTS: Art must be completely dry.
 Wall and suspended art must have suitable means for hanging.
 NO SAWTOOTH HANGERS.
 Standing art must be stable.
 Set-up diagram must accompany multiple pieces and installation art.
 All art must remain in place for the duration of the show.
 CORE reserves the right to reject any work that does not comply with the entry criteria.

 SALES: CORE charges a 30% commission plus tax on art sold.
-CORE will collect the payment for the artist: however the artist is responsible for terms of any sale.
+CORE will collect the payment for the artist: however, the artist is responsible for terms of any sale.
 Your payment less the 30% commission will be rebated to your address within 45 days of the close of the show.
 Art need not be for sale.

 LIABILITY: CORE will take all due precautions to protect premises and art.
 However, CORE is not responsible for loss due to damage, theft, vandalism, or accident.
 If work is fragile, it is submitted at the artist's own risk.
 Each artist is responsible for your own insurance.